vinay1515/Vinay_Kumar-Portfoilo/README.md

 I'm always open to discussing new opportunities, collaborations, or just connecting with fellow developers and enthusiasts.
 Feel free to reach out to me through any of the following channels:
 •	Gmail: 📧 duvvavinaykumar@gmail.com
 •	LinkedIn: 🔗 Your LinkedIn Profile
-•	GitHub: 깃 Your GitHub Profile
+•	GitHub: Your GitHub Profile
 Looking forward to connecting!

+---